 Accessible, shady picnic sites are currently found near the swimming pool and in the accessible playground/shelter area.
 An accessible parking space and extended-end table and pedestal grill are located here.
 Access is by a paved pathway.

 RIVER SHELTER AREA

 - This beautiful area sits near the river under large, shady trees.
 The shelter has seating for 60 people with extended-end tables and a group grill.
 The nearby mostly-level parking lot has one accessible parking space with a continuous paved pathway to the accessible playground, picnic site, water fountain and shelter.
 A flush toilet is located adjacent to the parking lot.

 CCC SHELTER AREA

 - Modifications have not been made for accessibility due to the historic nature of this area.
-This shelter, constructed in the 1930s, has a concrete floor bordered by flagstone that is four inches higher than ground level.
+This shelter, constructed in the 1930s, has a concrete floor bordered by flagstone that is 4 inches higher than ground level.
 It accommodates 60 people and has a group grill and two fireplaces.
-Parking is along the roadside on gravel, with a one-foot tall historic rock wall.
+Parking is along the roadside on gravel, with a 1-foot-tall historic rock wall.
 The restroom is also historic with steps and narrow passages.

-- Four handicap parking spaces are near the impressive lodge entrance for your convenience.
-As you enter the lodge, a service desk with friendly staff and a spacious lobby with rustic décor and comfortable furniture await you.
+- Four accessible parking spaces are near the impressive lodge entrance for your convenience.
+As you enter the lodge, a service desk with friendly staff and a spacious lobby with rustic decor and comfortable furniture await you.